Regularity up to the Crack-Tip for the Mumford-Shah problem: Introduction.

 The final type of variation we will do is to change the position of the crack-tip.
 We assume that $(u,\Gamma_u)$ is $\epsilon-$close to a crack-tip - this includes the assumptions that the crack-tip of $(u,\Gamma_u)$ is located at the origin and that $(u,\Gamma_u)$ is a minimizer.
 By minimality it follows that

 for any pair $(v,\Gamma_v)$ where $\Gamma_v$ is some arc in $B_1$ and the crack tip of $\Gamma_v$ is at some point $x^1\ne 0$.
-This third type of variation has previously been done in the tangential direction of the crack.
+This third type of variation has previously been done in the tangential direction of the crack when the crack consists of a half line.
 We will do such tangential variations of the crack-tip in section \ref{PrelEstSec}.
 In section \ref{OrthVarSec} we will make comparisons with functions that has the crack-tip slightly moved in the in the direction orthogonal the crack-tip, see the right figure below.
 These variations are, to our knowledge, entirely new and needed to show that the curvature vanishes at the crack-tip.
 These variations require much calculation but are in principle trivial once one has good enough asymptotic information about the solution in a neighborhood of the crack-tip.

+It should be remarked that the notion of ``tangential'' and ``orthogonal'' variations are somewhat imprecise since we do not know that the crack-tip has a well defined tangent in section \ref{PrelEstSec} and section \ref{OrthVarSec}.
+In practice we will make these variations only for minimizers $(u,\Gamma_u)$ that are $\epsilon-$close to a crack-tip.
+We will interpret the tangent of the straight approximating crack as an approximating tangent of $\Gamma_u$ in the ball $B_1$ and make the variation in the approximate tangent's direction.
+It would be more appropriate to talk about ``variations in the direction of the approximating tangent in the ball $B_1$'' and similarly for orthogonal variations; but we have opted for the shorter phrase ``tangential variations.''

 A manuscript claiming the same results where published by the authors on arxive.org.
 That version contained a sign mistake in the linearized equations.
 With the correct sign in the equation the linearized system has a solution $(\mathfrak{z},\mathfrak{h})$ that is not Lipschitz in $\mathfrak{h}$ (see equations (\ref{DefOfW}) and (\ref{DefOfh})).
 We would like to thank an anonymous referee for pointing this out to us.
 This paper corrects this mistake.
 However, the methods published on arxive.org goes through with minor changes even with the right sign.
 The main new development in the arxive.org version of the paper was the new orthogonal variations that allows us to get rid of the first term in the expansion of the linearized system.
 That part of the paper goes through without changes, see Section \ref{OrthVarSec}.